 1. Master the Basic Multiplication Table

 A strong foundation in multiplication is essential for understanding factors.
 Knowing your multiplication table up to at least 12x12 will make it much easier to identify factors quickly.
-For example, if you know that 7 x 8 = 56, you immediately know that 7 and 8 are factors of 56.
+To give you an idea, if you know that 7 x 8 = 56, you immediately know that 7 and 8 are factors of 56.
 This knowledge can save you time and effort when trying to find all the factors of a number.

 2. Use Divisibility Rules